We are at a critical moment in our city.

 I look forward to working with you to create real, sustainable solutions and ensure decisions are made by us and not for us at City Hall.

-- Expanding our conversation to include emergency shelter and transitional housing.
+- Expand our conversation to include emergency shelter and transitional housing.
 We must be willing to go beyond high-rises and apartments because we need to meet people where they are at.
 I believe that we must tackle this crisis holistically.

-- Providing creative solutions for housing by working with community members.
+- Provide creative solutions for housing by working with community members.
 Fact of the matter is that our elected officials do not have all the solutions.
 We all have a role to play in tackling this crisis and we must do this together.

 It is well past time that we move into the 21st century.
 In Saint Paul we must start embracing a “Complete Streets” model when it comes to transportation.
 We need to become a city that prioritizes bikers and pedestrians as much as we do cars.
 It is not only an equity issue, but it is also the right thing to do to protect the environment.